 President, Affordable Housing

-Charles Brass has more than 35 years’ experience in housing development and finance.
+Charles Brass has more than 40 years of experience in housing development and finance.
 At Forsyth Street, Mr. Brass provides consulting services to both for-profit and not-for-profit developers seeking to develop affordable and mixed income housing.

 Partner, Affordable Housing